pirapira/reasonable-manifest/README.md

   * Trust on the implementor doesn't substitute reasoning about the implementation.

 ### Reasoning Tools
-- Tools (interactive theorem provers, SMT solvers etc) have enabled us to work on practical, reasonable systems
+- Tools (interactive theorem provers, SMT solvers etc) have enabled us to work on practical, reasonable systems.
 - Tools do not substitute our understanding.

 [Reasonable Manifesto](https://github.com/pirapira/reasonable-manifesto) © 2025 by [Yoichi Hirai](https://yoichihirai.com) is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).